OliverGray03/MS2-Example/readme.md

 ### Project Goals
 The goal of this project is to build an interactive front-end website that responds to user actions, allowing users to actively engage with data and alter the way the site displays information.
 To achieve this goal i will be developing a central hub for all league one football fans looking to travel to stadiums accross the country.
 The main feature will see the user able to call on the Google maps API in order to get directions to the stadium from their location.

+The strategy to achieve this goal was;
+ - Create an easy to use site containing of only two pages but making them both interactive to captivate the users attention
+ - Offer a clean and clear site for the user to navigate
+ - Create clear concise code for future developments as the community grows
+ - Create engaging and useful content for the user thats specific to their goals but entices them to explore the site

 ## Why this idea
 I am a football fan myself and often travel to away games accross the country.
 In order to find more information about the ground i am visiting i use the website for each individual team and often these pages are inconsistant in the information they provide.
 I believe there is a market for a "one-stop-shop" website where a fan can easily access the information they desire of all 24 football League One teams in one place.